MicrosoftDocs/dynamics365smb-docs/business-central/ui-get-ready-business.md

 ## Get started

-Starting with 2021 release wave 1, when you sign in for the first time or launch a new company, the **Get Started** checklist takes you through the steps to make you ready for business.
+When you sign in for the first time or launch a new company, the **Get Started** checklist takes you through the steps to make you ready for business.
 The steps vary depending on your country and any industry-specific functionality that you have added to your [!INCLUDE [prod_short](includes/prod_short.md)].
 Starting with 2021 release wave 2, when you first sign in to the CRONUS demonstration company, your home page is optimized for your first experiences.
 If you prefer to see more links to more pages, just switch to the Business Manager role.
 For more information, see [Change Basic Settings](ui-change-basic-settings.md).

 Once you have migrated data, such as vendors, customers, and items from your existing financial system, you are ready to begin.
 But depending on your needs, consider if other assisted setup guides on the list can help you.